NyteshadeXT/PF2e-Core-Vault/4-Campaign/The Shattering/ACT I - FIRST CONTACT.md

 > Whenever a Prismwing Stalker successfully uses [[Sneak]] or gains [[Off-Guard]] against a creature, the target must succeed at a DC 19 [[Skills#Perception|Perception]] check or become [[dazzled]] until the start of its next turn due to refracted flashes of light.

 #### Tactics
 Prismwing Stalkers are ambush predators.
-Theyavoid direct frontal assaults whenever possible relying on mobility, flanking, and confusion rather than brute force.
+They avoid direct frontal assaults whenever possible relying on mobility, flanking, and confusion rather than brute force.
 The stalkers retreat into dense foliage whenever possible before striking again.

 Two stalkers attempt to circle behind the party while the others pressure isolated targets.
 They use mobility aggressively, darting through terrain and retreating into concealment after attacking.
 The pack instinctively focuses on separated creatures, visibly wounded prey, or spellcasters lingering away from the group.